PMHW CORPORATE MEMBERS PROGRAM

 The mission of the Stanford Center for Precision Mental Health and Wellness (PMHW) is to reimagine mental health.
 The Center studies the connection between the human brain and mental health to forge a new roadmap for personalized medicine in mental health.
 We focus first on depression because it is the leading cause of disability worldwide and because we are equipped to tackle it.
 Our studies focus on innovative ways to integrate data and technology to more precisely detect the multiple ways that depression can arise in each individual.
 We have developed a new system for detecting different biotypes of depression.
 Data and technology are further integrated with novel therapeutics to match biotypes to treatments and, ultimately, to preventions and platforms for promoting wellness.
 The findings from the Center form a foundation for expanding beyond depression in the future.

 According to the World Health Organization (WHO), the estimated cost to the global economy is

 US$ 1 trillion per year in lost productivity and talent.
-The disability due to depression all too often impacts our students and young workforce and can have long lasting effects.
+Disability due to depression all too often impacts our students and young workforce and can have long-lasting effects.
 According to the Centers for Disease Control and Prevention (CDC), depression interferes with the ability to complete job tasks about 20% of the time and reduces cognitive performance by about 35%.
 Yet, as highlighted by the WHO, for every US$ 1 invested in to scaled up treatment for mental health, companies see a return of US$ 4 from improved health and productivity.